Picovoice/rhino/binding/ios/README.md

 ## Installation

 <!-- markdown-link-check-disable -->
-The Rhino iOS binding is available via [CocoaPods](https://cocoapods.org/pods/Rhino-iOS).
-The Rhino iOS binding is available via [Swift Package Manger](https://www.swift.org/documentation/package-manager/) or [CocoaPods](https://cocoapods.org/pods/Rhino-iOS).
+The Rhino iOS binding is available via [Swift Package Manager](https://www.swift.org/documentation/package-manager/) or [CocoaPods](https://cocoapods.org/pods/Rhino-iOS).
 <!-- markdown-link-check-enable -->

 To import the package using SPM, open up your project's Package Dependencies in XCode and add: